Avix1/javascript-eval-basic-calculator/README.md

 # Javascript Basic Calculator Using Eval

-This is my project .... i did a calculator ....
+This is my project, just a simple calculator.

 # Tech Stack